tgerring/www/README.md

 Install node from http://nodejs.org/download/ and open the node command prompt.

 ## Installation
-Assuming nodejs/npm is correctly installed, the next step is to install gulp with and then all the project dependencies:
+Assuming nodejs/npm is correctly installed, the next step is to install gulp with and then all the project dependencies, along with yarn.

 ```
-sudo npm -g install gulp
+sudo npm -g install gulp yarn
-npm install
+yarn
 ```

 ## Development